jrp8401/bid_modeling/README.md

 ![](https://github.com/jrp8401/bid_modeling/blob/master/imgs/bid_type.png)

-Select Bid List refers to the small amount of other electracal contractors bidding for the job.
+Select Bid List refers to the small amount of other electrical contractors bidding for the job.
-While competitive is agianst several other companies.
+While competitive is against several other companies.

 **Local**

 ![](https://github.com/jrp8401/bid_modeling/blob/master/imgs/local.png)

-Since this company is based in Orange County in is unsiprising to see that the majority of the jobs are local.
+Since this company is based in Orange County it is unsurprising to see that the majority of the jobs are local.
 Bids outside of OC do not do well.

 # Feature Engineering
 In order to change `Bid Amount` from a numerical value to a categorical value based on the IQR.
 Then I created a column for every category in each of the other features.
-I then preformed VIF and removed the feature with the highest score.
-I repeated this several times to minimize the VIF scores and reduce colinearity between features.
+I then performed VIF and removed the feature with the highest score.
+I repeated this several times to minimize the VIF scores and reduce collinearity between features.
 I also changed my target `Bid Status` from `Awarded` and `Lost` to `1` and `0`.

 # Models
-Since there is an inbalance between the `Awarded` and `Lost` classes I used SMOTE to resample and split my train and test sets.
+Since there is an imbalance between the `Awarded` and `Lost` classes I used SMOTE to resample and split my train and test sets.
-I then used GridSeachCV along with a LogisticRegression model to choose the optimal parameters for the model.
+I then used GridSearchCV along with a LogisticRegression model to choose the optimal parameters for the model.

 Accuracy Score: 0.8289473684210527